poibear/mathletics-bot/README.md

 ## startup

 1. start the script
-2a. uncomment any functions if desired
+2. add your username and password from mathletics in between the quotation marks on line 10 & 11 2b. uncomment any functions if desired
-2. profit!
+3 profit!

 ## connecting program to existing chrome application